 Barry McNickle

-“Thank you for the last long distance healing.
+“Thank you for the last long Distance Healing.
 It was very encouraging.
 I have already lost 10 pounds."

 Barry McMickle

-"Whenever I receive distance healings from Suzanne, circumstances come together to support needed growth or bring unexpected improvements in my life.
+"Whenever I receive Distance Healings from Suzanne, circumstances come together to support needed growth or bring unexpected improvements in my life.
 These transformations are a tremendous catalyst to help me create the life I desire."

 Michael Koren